SamG101-Developer/SPP-Primer-2/Writerside/topics/7-2-Superimposition-Definition.md

   square brackets. **None** of these generics can be "inferable".
 See the generics section for more information about the order they must be defined in.

-- **Super class + on keyword**: If the superimposition is an inheritance superimposition, then the `SuperClass on` syntax is required.
-This tells the compiler which superclass to superimpose over the type.
+- **Super class + extend keyword**: If the superimposition is an inheritance superimposition, then the `SuperClass ext` syntax is required.
+This tells the compiler which superclass is being extended by the type.
 If the superimposition is a normal superimposition (methods, typedefs), then this part is not required.

 - **Type identifier**: The name of the type being superimposed over, following